A. The Philistine threat.

 Then the Philistines gathered together to fight with Israel, thirty thousand chariots and six thousand horsemen, and people as the sand which is on the seashore in multitude.
 And they came up and encamped in Michmash, to the east of Beth Aven.
 When the men of Israel saw that they were in danger (for the people were distressed), then the people hid in caves, in thickets, in rocks, in holes, and in pits.
 And some of the Hebrews crossed over the Jordan to the land of Gad and Gilead.
 As for Saul, he was still in Gilgal, and all the people followed him trembling.

 a.
-Thirty thousand chariots and six thousand horsemen, and people as the sand which is on the seashore in multitude: The Philistines, angered by the Israelites, gather a huge army to crush their rebellious servants.
+Thirty thousand chariots and six thousand horsemen, and people as the sand which is on the seashore in multitude: The Philistines, angered by the Israelites, gathered a huge army to crush Israel.

 i.
-Thirty thousand chariots is a huge number, and many people have doubted the accuracy of this number.
-“This number seems incredible to infidels; to whom it may be sufficient to reply, that it is far more rational to acknowledged a mistake in him that copied out the sacred text in such numeral or historical passages, wherein the doctrine of faith and good life in not directly concerned, than upon such a pretense to question the truth and divinity of the Holy Scriptures, which are so fully attested, and evidently demonstrated.
-And the mistake is not great in the Hebrew, schalosh for shelishim; and so indeed those two ancient translators, the Syriac and Arabic, translate it, and are supposed to have read in their Hebrew copies, three thousand.”
+Thirty thousand chariots is a massive number, and some doubt the accuracy of this number.
+"This number seems incredible to infidels; to whom it may be sufficient to reply, that it is far more rational to acknowledged a mistake in him that copied out the sacred text in such numeral or historical passages, wherein the doctrine of faith and good life in not directly concerned, than upon such a pretense to question the truth and divinity of the Holy Scriptures, which are so fully attested, and evidently demonstrated.
+And the mistake is not great in the Hebrew, schalosh for shelishim; and so indeed those two ancient translators, the Syriac and Arabic, translate it, and are supposed to have read in their Hebrew copies, three thousand."
 (Poole)

 b.
-When the men of Israel saw that they were in danger: Jonathan had been bold enough to launch the initial attack against the Philistines.
-But the men of Israel are not bold enough to now stand strong against their enemy.
-In great fear (the people were distressed) they hide anywhere they can (in caves, in thickets, in rocks, in holes, and in pits) or they flee across the Jordan River (to the land of Gad and Gilead).
-This is a low point for Israel!
+When the men of Israel saw that they were in danger: Jonathan was bold enough to launch the initial attack against the Philistines but the men of Israel were not bold enough to now stand strong against their enemy.
+In great fear (the people were distressed) they hid anywhere they could (in caves, in thickets, in rocks, in holes, and in pits) or they fled across the Jordan River (to the land of Gad and Gilead).
+This was a low point for Israel.

 c.
-As for Saul, he was still in Gilgal: Saul’s position as king had been confirmed at Gilgal (1 Samuel 11:15).
-He is still there, many months later (1 Samuel 13:1).
-It may be that Saul wanted to keep living the glorious day when Samuel recognized and confirmed him as king before the entire nation.
-But now, since he is king, the men of Israel are expecting greater things from him.
+As for Saul, he was still in Gilgal: Saul's position as king was confirmed at Gilgal (1 Samuel 11:15).
+He was still there many months later (1 Samuel 13:1).
+It may be that Saul wanted to keep re-living the glorious day when Samuel recognized and confirmed him as king before the entire nation.
+Now that he was king, the men of Israel expected greater things from him.

 d.
-The people followed him trembling: They still honored Saul as king, but they are really frightened!
-It must be better to have trembling followers than no followers at all, but how much better if Israel would have really trusted the Lord here!
+The people followed him trembling: They still honored Saul as king, but they were really frightened.
+It must be better to have trembling followers than no followers at all, but how much better if Israel would have really trusted the Lord here.